Isiah Thomas: New York Knicks (2006–2008)

-FIU
+FIU (2009–2012)

 On April 14, 2009, Thomas accepted an offer to become the head basketball coach of FIU, replacing Sergio Rouco after five losing seasons.
-Thomas announced that he would donate his first year's salary back to the school, saying, "I did not come here for the money."

 After posting a 7–25 record in his first season at FIU, on August 6, 2010, Thomas announced that he was taking a job as consultant to the New York Knicks, while keeping his position as head coach at FIU.
 According to the New York Daily News, "nearly every major media outlet panned the announcement of Thomas' hire", and it led to a "public outcry" among fans.
 In a reversal on August 11, Thomas announced that he would not be working with the Knicks because holding both jobs violated NBA bylaws.

 Thomas finished his second season at FIU with an 11–19 record (5–11 in conference games).
 On April 6, 2012, FIU fired Thomas after he went 26–65 in three seasons.
 Under Thomas, FIU never won more than 11 games in a season.